najoast/PalWorldSettingsUI/README.md

 * Real-time preview: PalWorldSettingsUI provides a real-time preview function, allowing players to immediately see the effects when modifying configurations, thereby better adjusting game settings.
 * Open Source Project: PalWorldSettingsUI is an open source project and the code is available on GitHub.
 This means players are free to use, modify and contribute code to suit personal needs and improve tool functionality.

 With the PalWorldSettingsUI, players can easily customize the configuration of their Palworld games to suit their personal preferences and gaming needs.
-Whether adjusting graphics settings, audio options, or gameplay settings, PalWorldSettingsUI provides a convenient and intuitive way to make changes.
+No matter which option you are adjusting, PalWorldSettingsUI provides a convenient and intuitive way to make changes.

 Through the open source project of PalWorldSettingsUI, we hope to provide Palworld gamers with a powerful tool that allows them to better personalize and optimize their gaming experience.
 Welcome to join our project, contribute and improve this tool, and make it more complete and applicable.